Danila-Bain/typst-theorems/src/theofig.typ

 ///   body content (the environment contents).
 If `none`, no additional formatting
 ///   is applied.
 ///
+/// - format-note (none, function, array of functions): Function(s) applied to the
+///   note content (additional info to the caption, like authorship, date, or
+///   source).
+If `none`, no additional formatting is applied.
+///
 /// - separator (none, str, content): Text appended between caption
 ///   (supplement + caption + numbering) and the body.
 Behavior:
 ///   - `auto` --- follows `figure.caption.separator`.
 If `figure.caption.separator` is also auto, separator becomes `"."`.